BrandonRomano/packer-plugin-azure/.web-docs/components/builder/arm/README.md

 - `storage_account_type` (string) - Specify a storage account type for the Shared Image Gallery Image Version.
   Defaults to `Standard_LRS`.
 Accepted values are `Standard_LRS`, `Standard_ZRS` and `Premium_LRS`

+- `specialized` (bool) - Set to true if publishing to a Specialized Gallery, this skips a call to set the build VM's OS state as Generalized

 <!-- End of code generated from the comments of the SharedImageGalleryDestination struct in builder/azure/arm/config.go; -->